google/cluster-data/ClusterData2011_2.md

 [v2.1 format + schema document](https://drive.google.com/open?id=0B5g07T_gRDg9Z0lsSTEtTWtpOW8&authuser=0).

 Priorities in this trace range from 0 to 11 inclusive; bigger numbers mean "more important".
-0 and 1 are “free” priorities; 9, 10, and 11 and “production” priorities; and 10 is a “monitoring” priority.<br>
+0 and 1 are “free” priorities; 9, 10, and 11 are “production” priorities; and 12 is a “monitoring” priority.<br>

 The `clusterdata-2011-2` trace is identical to the one called `clusterdata-2011-1`, except for the addition of a single new column of data in